 Asset protection/loss prevention similarities

 While there are differences between asset protection and loss prevention, AP and LP are both risk management strategies used by physical stores to reduce inventory shrinkage and other forms of loss.
-Both AP and LP require security cameras and other surveillance equipment to remotely monitor the in-store environment and patrol around buildings in person.
+Both AP and LP require security cameras and other security equipment to remotely monitor the in-store environment and patrol around buildings in person.
 Lastly, both AP and LP combat factors that cause asset loss/claims and reduce profit.

 Solink is built with AP/LP professionals in mind.
 We have the tools you need to excel in your profession.
 Motion and event searches let you see videos of high-risk situations, from people where they shouldn’t be to voids, no sales, and cash returns at the POS.